Biden cuts vacation short, returns to the White House

 President Joe Biden returned to the White House from vacation at Camp David Tuesday night, as he faces vocal criticism from both sides of the aisle over the chaos unfolding during the American withdrawal from Afghanistan.

-Biden landed at Fort McNair at about 9:05 PM ET and took a motorcade back to the White House.
+Biden landed at Fort McNair at about 9:05 PM ET and took a motorcade back to the White House, arriving 15 minutes later.

 The president was originally scheduled to return on Wednesday.